aropie/max_square/README.md

   -h, --help            Show this help message and exit -i [INPUT_FILE]       Input file to process.
 Will use stdin if ommited
 ```

+On `examples`, you can find several example files to run.